fabriziosalmi/reverse-proxy-manager/README.md

 ## Docker Setup

-The application must be run using Docker Compose in both development and production environments.
+The application **must** be run using Docker Compose in both development and production environments.

 ### Prerequisites

+- Docker Engine (version 20.10.0 or higher)
-- Docker and Docker Compose installed on your system
+- Docker Compose (V2 compatible)
 - Git (for cloning the repository)

 ### Quick Start